 This page is about the BMW motorcycle models R50/5, R60/5, R75/5, R50/6, R60/6, R75/6, R90/6, R90S, R60/7, R75/7, R80/7, R100/7, R100S, R100RS.

-There are four main components in the starter system.
+There are four main components of the starter system.
 Each can be tested easily.

 2. Starter switch,

 3. Starter relay

 They are listed in the likelihood of failure.
 I suggest testing them in a different order.
 This info assumes that you still have original wiring and nobody has altered it.